fgr-17/nRF52840-blinky-freertos-template/README.md

         sudo apt install gcovr

+8. docker:

+    Super-linter runs on a docker image.
+In order to run ./buildall.sh lint, is necessary to install docker.
+    Docker installation is not an easy subject an it depends on which system you are running.
+Visit this [link] (https://docs.docker.com/engine/install/) to look for the specific tutorial for your system.
+    You can check if you have docker completely running by executing:

+        sudo docker run hello-world

 ## Usage

 Before compiling the project, is necessary to set the environment variable NORDIC_SDK_PATH to the installation path of the SDK.
 On linux, it can be added on the ~/.bashrc file.
 On Windows, it can be done searching for "Environment Variables" on "Start".